Circunomics/hiring_batteryModelingChallenge/README.md

 - Only the final Jupyter notebook has to be submitted, and no formal project report is required.

-- Comments or clarifications can be provided in the notebook.
+- Answers to the questions, comments or clarifications to the approach shall be provided in the notebook.

 - Please push your Jupyter notebook to a bitbucket private repository and grant access to the user jobs@circunomics.com.